 If a student withdraws or transfers from the District schools and has a balance in his/her meal account, parents/guardians may receive, upon request to the School Food Service Director, a refund of that balance following the next regularly scheduled Board meeting.
 End of the year account balances will not be refunded to returning students; these balances will be carried over to the next school year.

-Food Service/School Nutrition Director
+Food Service/School Nutrition Program Director

-The District (or food service area to which the District belongs) shall appoint/select a Food Service/School Nutrition Director to oversee and manage the school nutrition service program.
+The District (or food service area to which the District belongs) shall appoint/select a Food Service/School Nutrition Program Director to oversee and manage the school nutrition service program.
+All Food Service/School Nutrition Program Directors shall meet minimum educational requirements and annual training requirements in accordance with federal and state law.

 Annual Report/Public Forum